-The Diversified Funds and the Homes and Income Investment Fund invest into a portfolio which holds shares in Simplicity Living Limited (SLL), a related entity that develops and owns rental properties.
+The Diversified Funds invest into a portfolio which holds shares in Simplicity Living Limited (SLL), a related entity that develops and owns rental properties.
 The shares in SLL are valued at least monthly, based on the value of SLL's assets.
 The assets of SLL that are under development are valued at cost plus an allowance for the cost of capital on the funding provided.
 On completion, the properties are held and operated by SLL as long-term rental housing and the values are reviewed at least quarterly by a registered valuer.